Donate

 Find the ASN and organization for an IP address

-How ASN lookup works
+How lookup works

-ASNs identify network operators.
+identify network operators.
 An ASN lookup maps an IP to its announced ASN and organization, typically based on CIDR ranges in routing tables.

 When ASN lookup is most useful